Alexis Mac Allister: Youth career, senior debut, and 2020 Summer Olympics

 Soon after debuting for Argentinos, Mac Allister received a call-up from Claudio Úbeda for the Argentina under-20s.
 He was selected for the senior team for the first time in August 2019, ahead of friendlies in the United States in September versus Chile and Mexico.
 His international bow arrived in the match with Chile at the Los Angeles Coliseum on 5 September.

 On 1 July 2021, Mac Allister was named in the Argentine Olympic squad for the 2020 Summer Olympics in Tokyo, taking place in 2021 due to the previous year's postponement as a result of the COVID-19 pandemic.
-He played in Argentina's opening game against Australia starting the match, playing 78 minutes of a 2–0 defeat at the Sapporo Dome in Sapporo on 22 July.
+He played in Argentina's opening game against Australia starting the match, playing 78 minutes of a 2–0 defeat at the Sapporo Dome on 22 July.
 He started the next two group games, a 1–0 victory over Egypt on 25 July again being played in the Sapporo Dome and a 1–1 draw with Spain on 28 July at the Saitama Stadium in Midori-ku, Saitama.
 Argentina were eliminated finishing third in their group on goal difference.